Walthamstow Stadium: Decline and closure

 It could be said that if a person from the East End of London refers to "going down the dogs", they were probably going to the dog track at Walthamstow or Romford Greyhound Stadium.
-There were once 33 greyhound tracks in London, but only Romford and Crayford remained after Catford closed in 2003 and Wimbledon closed in 2017.
+There were once 33 greyhound tracks in London, but at the time of Walthamstow's closing only Crayford (closed 2025), Romford, and Wimbledon (closed 2017) remained.

 The directors of Walthamstow Stadium Limited agreed to the sale of the company's freehold property at Walthamstow Stadium to a development consortium led by London and Quadrant.
 They claimed falling profits and attendances forced the sale.
 Formal contracts were exchanged and completed in 2008.
 The final race was held on Saturday 16 August 2008, the winner being 'Mountjoy Diamond'.
 Numerous unsuccessful attempts to buy or lease the stadium back from developers were subsequently made.

 On 8 May 2012, the application for housing on the site was approved by four votes to three.
 On 30 October 2012, Mayor of London Boris Johnson approved the plans for housing.
 The stadium buildings were demolished and were replaced with 292 new homes, but the Grade II-listed front facade remains, as does an outbuilding of kennels which is also Grade II listed.

 In February 2016, the 1930s neon lights were turned on for the first time since the stadium's closure in 2008, following a £100,000 restoration.

 Television

 The stadium appears as one of the location settings for an episode of the television New Tricks.
 Titled Eyes Down for a Full House, the episode centred around the story of a missing greyhound and a possible murder.
 It was broadcast by the BBC on 5 June 2005 as the sixth episode in the second season of the show.

+It also appears in one episode of the 1986 BBC TV series " Just another day " narrated by John Pitman.